About the Journal

 For its publication, each article requires the favourable opinion of at least two referees; and for each brief note, at least one.

-If the Editor considers that the article falls within the aims and scope of Ibersid -which are published both in each printed number and on the web page of the journal-, he sends it to two reviewers of his choosing -or more, if it should be necessary due to the interdisciplinary nature of the paper.
+If the Editor considers that the article falls within the aims and scope of the journal -which are published both in each printed number and on the web page of the journal-, he sends it to two reviewers of his choosing -or more, if it should be necessary due to the interdisciplinary nature of the paper.
 The reviewers can be members of the Scientific Council, or expert external referees proposed by the members of the Scientific Council, the Editor or the authors.
 The reviewers are elected according to their subject of expertise and the number of articles that they have evaluated during the year, in order to ensure that they are not being overused.

 If the Editor determines without any doubt that the subject of the paper is outside the scope of the journal, he returns the paper to the author with a suitable explanation and, if possible, with a suggestion about a more appropriate journal.
 In this way, both the time of the author and the reviewers is saved.